usnistgov/zero-trust-architecture/_sources/index.rst

 All comments are subject to release under the Freedom of Information Act.

-NIST is particularly interested in your feedback on the following questions:

-1. How well do the practices in this guide relate to existing practices leveraged by your organization?
-Are there significant gaps between the sets of practices that this guide should address?

-2. How do you expect this guide to influence your future practices and processes?

-3. How do you envision using this guide?
-What changes would you like to see to increase/improve that use?

-4. What suggestions do you have on changing the format of the provided information?

 | National Cybersecurity Center of Excellence
 | National Institute of Standards and Technology